d0c-s4vage/py010parser/README.md

 can be found online for most binary formats.

-This project (py010parser) is an effort to make 010 scripts parseable from python, with the intent to build additional tools using py010parser.
+This project (py010parser) is an effort to make 010 scripts parseable from python, with the intent to build additional tools using py010parser, such as [pfp](http://github.com/d0c-s4vage/pfp), an 010 template interpreter.